 5.5.2 This map shows greater detail in the land use and field boundaries.
-This shows the area of the PDA as being marshland from the silting up of the area between Rye and the coast (Fig. 6).
+This shows the area of the PDA as being on the edge of marshland and shingle from the silting up of the area between Rye and the coast (Fig. 6).